 Our program emphasizes methodological skills and academic scholarship creating a strong basis for a professional career as a sociologist in university and applied settings.
-We provide students with an advanced education in Sociology and in the subfields of crime and deviance, domestic violence, social inequalities (i.e. race, class, gender, age) and urban and environmental sociology.
-Our M.A. program also includes a graduate track in Domestic Violence.
+We provide students with advanced education in Sociology and in the subfields of crime and deviance, domestic violence, social inequalities (i.e. race, class, gender, age), and urban and environmental sociology.